garciart/network-automation/exercises/README.md

 print(serial_num)
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

 -----

-## Get the operating system's name and version of the device.
+## Get the operating system version of the device.

 There are several ways to get the operating system's name and version of a Cisco device.

-Go back to your Console Terminal and enter the following commands:
+Go back to your **Console Terminal** and enter the following commands:

 ```
 show version | include [IOSios] [Ss]oftware